MONROE FOOD PANTRY

 INCLEMENT WEATHER POLICY

-In the instance of inclement weather, the Monroe Food Pantry will be closed if it is announced that Monroe Public Schools are closed.
+In the instance of inclement weather, the Monroe Food Pantry will be closed if Monroe Public Schools are closed.
 We will not adjust our hours if there is a school delay.
-If we are closed and you need emergency assistance, please contact the Monroe Senior Center at 203-452-2815, and ask to speak with the Director of Community and Social Services, Henna Ali.
+If we are closed and you need emergency assistance, please contact the Monroe Senior Center at 203-452-2815, and ask to speak with the Director of Community and Social Services.
 We apologize for any inconvenience this may cause.

 980 Monroe Turnpike (just south of Masuk High School's new entrance)

 PHONE: (203) 452-2817

 Department of Community and Social Services - Monroe Food Pantry